-Eligible Class(es) For Coverage: All Full-time Active Employees at Academy of the Holy Cross who are on U.S. payroll or are citizens or legal residents of the United States, its territories and protectorates, excluding temporary, leased or seasonal employees.
+Eligible Class(es) For Coverage: All Full-time and Part-time Active Employees who are non-management employees at Trinity Health Senior Communities who are on U.S. payroll or are citizens or legal residents of the United States, its territories and protectorates excluding Sanctuary at McAuley, employees represented by local 1199, temporary, leased or seasonal employees.
 Also excluding the following:

-- 1) any individual who has been classified by the Employer as an independent contractor, notwithstanding a contrary determination by any court or governmental agency, - 2) nonresident aliens with no income from sources within the United States, - 3) "self-employed individuals" under Code Section 401(c); and - 4) union employees who are members of a collective bargaining unit that has bargained in good faith over benefits substantially similar to those available under the Plan and whose participation is not provided for under such agreement, as follows:
+- 1) any individual who has been classified by the Employer as an independent contractor, notwithstanding a contrary determination by any court or governmental agency, - 2) nonresident aliens with no income from sources within the United States, - 3) "self-employed individuals" under Code Section 401(c); and - 4) union employees who are members of a collective bargaining unit that has bargained in good faith over benefits substantially similar to those available under the Plan and whose participation is not provided for under such agreement.